System Flushing

 Why is the water discolored?

 When a flushing valve is opened, fine sediment particles are flushed out at high speeds, which could cause discolorization.
-Rest assured, there is no health hazard associated with discolored water.
+Additionally, our well water water has high levels of Manganese, which discolors the water.

 Dirty water from one of our flush events